geb/geb/doc/manual/src/chapters/030-navigator.md

 These methods do not take indexes as they automatically select the first matching content.

+## Clicking

+Navigator objects implement the `click()` method, which will send a click event to the first matched item.

 ## Accessing tag name, attributes, text and classes

 The `name()`, `text()`, `@attribute` and `classes()` methods return the requested content on the _first_ matched content.